 3. Light Spectrum to grow cannabis

 Yes, we know.
-Everyone has favorite wavelengths during the different stages of cannabis growth.
+Everyone has favorite wavelengths of light they swear by during the different stages of cannabis growth.
 For curious ones, our Full Power Spectrum Tuning II article covers one lighting cycle that we created.
-There you can see the astonishing ability of our lights to simulate outdoor sunlight from sunrise to sunset as well as recommended colors in each part of the day.
+There you can see the astonishing ability of our lights to simulate outdoor sunlight from sunrise to sunset as well as recommended spectrum in each part of the day.

-Now we come to the critical part which separates the best-LED manufacturers from others.
+Now we come to the critical part which separates the best-LED manufacturers from the rest.

-The issue with spectrum adjustment with many LEDs manufacturers is the power limit for some spectrum parts.
-Pay attention that many manufacturers claim that the power input of their light is, for example, 900W, but when it comes to photons emission from some parts of the spectrum, the actual power that light consumes is 450W.
+The issue with spectrum adjustment with many LEDs manufacturers is the power limit for some parts of the spectrum.
+For instance, some manufacturers claim that the power input of their light is, for example, 600 watts.
+When it comes to photons emission from certain parts of the spectrum, the actual power that light consumes is 300 watts.
 So, what is going on here?
-The electric circuit design doesn’t allow those particular LEDs to consume the designed power.
-Consequently, those LEDs emit half of the designed PPF, which is a serious drawback that reduces plant development.
+The design of the electric circuit doesn’t allow those particular LEDs to access the available power.
+Consequently, those LEDs emit half of the potential PPF, which is a serious drawback that can have a significantly negative impact on plant development.

-And that is where we come in.
-Our specially designed lights offer a full power adaptive spectrum.
+This is the exact problem that Scynce set out to solve.
+Our specially designed lights offer full power adaptive spectrum.
 What does that mean?
-It means that you can choose any available colors/wavelengths or their mixtures, and you will have maximum power consumption.
+It means that you can choose any available colors/wavelengths or their mixtures, and you will always have access to all of the available power..
 Why is that important?
-Only in the case of full-power consumption, the measured PPFD is equal to one stated in the specification sheet, which is the one your plants need.
+When you buy a 600 watt light, you should have access to all 600 watts all the time and the measured PPFD should be equal to one stated in the specification sheet.

 HVAC system stands for heating, ventilation, and air conditioning.
 There are various design types in terms of the fan, carbon filter, and ducting positioning.
 Learning the principles and final goals of the HVAC system in the cannabis grow room in this section will enable you to bring the best decisions for your particular growing area.